 Logic: The art of non-contradictory identification.
 [Ayn Rand]

-The Matrix: mass unconscious dependency culture; the result of un-thinking and irrationality on a cultural scale; a society of programmed people unaware of the many guiding assumptions and philosophical convictions they absorb by osmosis from the media, from propaganda, from the herd.
+The Matrix: The matrix is a metaphor.
+It is not real.
+Using it as a metaphor it refers to the mass semi-conscious dependency culture; the result of un-thinking and irrationality on a cultural scale; a society of programmed people unaware of the many guiding assumptions and philosophical convictions they absorb by osmosis from the media, from propaganda, from the herd of sheeple around them.

 Being in the Matrix: Habitually making lifestyle-critical choices based upon the judgment of others, often in disregard of empirical evidence to the contrary.
+To be in the Matrix is to be guided by principles and convictions that one is not aware that one holds.
 [Nigel Howitt]

 Living outside the Matrix: Habitually making considered lifestyle-critical choices based exclusively upon one’s own rational judgment having examined the empirical evidence.
 [Nigel Howitt]

 Morality: A code of values to guide mans choices and actions that determine the purpose and course of his life.
 [Ayn Rand]

 Mysticism: The acceptance of ideas without any supporting evidence in reality; the claim to another reality which we have no ability to perceive using our human senses; the claim to knowledge acquired by revelation, intuition or just ‘knowing’, in the absence of proof and even in defiance of proof; the claim to some other reality other than the one in which we live.
 [Nigel Howitt]

 Parenting: According to wikipedia “parenting (or child rearing) is the process of promoting and supporting the physical, emotional, social, and intellectual development of a child from infancy to adulthood.
 Parenting refers to the aspects of raising a child aside from the biological relationship.”